Water Treatment Plant

 WTP – Phase 2:

 The contract was awarded to Foley Company of Kansas City, MO in May 2009 and substantial completion was reached in July 2012.
 Final construction cost was $66.6 million.
-This phase included the main treatment plant building (three levels with a combined 251,174 square feet), as well as three lime drying beds and a decant pond.
+This phase included the main treatment plant building (three levels with a combined 251,174 square feet), as well as three lime drying beds (10 acres each) and a decant pond.

 french drain system: